 When our net leverage ratio exceeds 2.50x, we are required under the Facility to maintain a restricted cash balance that is sufficient to meet the payment of interest and fees for the next six-month period on the 7.125% Senior Notes, the 7.750% Senior Notes and the 7.500% Senior Notes plus the Corporate Revolver or the Facility, whichever is greater.
 As of December 31, 2021, we exceeded this ratio and restricted approximately \$42.9 million in cash to meet our requirements.
-In the first quarter of 2022 we restricted an additional \$16.2 million in cash.
+As of March 31, 2022, our net leverage ratio was below 2.50x, and therefore, we released \$59.1 million from restricted cash in May 2022 upon submission of the net leverage test as of March 31, 2022.
+As of December, 31, 2022 our net leverage ratio remained below 2.50x.

 Interest on the Facility is the aggregate of the applicable margin (3.75% to 5.00%, depending on the length of time that has passed from the date the Facility was entered into) and LIBOR.
+Effective April 19, 2023, interest on the Facility will be the aggregate of the applicable margin (3.75% to 5.00%, depending on the length of time that has passed from the date the Facility was entered into), plus the term SOFR reference rate administered by CME Group Benchmark Administration Limited for the relevant period published and a credit adjustment spread.
 Interest is payable on the last day of each interest period (and, if the interest period is longer than six months, on the dates falling at six-month intervals after the first day of the interest period).
 We pay commitment fees on the undrawn and unavailable portion of the total commitments, if any.
 Commitment fees are equal to 30% per annum of the then-applicable respective margin when a commitment is available for utilization and, equal to 20% per annum of the then-applicable respective margin when a commitment is not available for utilization.
 We recognize interest expense in accordance with ASC 835-Interest, which requires interest expense to be recognized using the effective interest method.
 We determined the effective interest rate based on the estimated level of borrowings under the Facility.

 The Facility provides a revolving credit and letter of credit facility.
 The availability period for the revolving credit facility expires one month prior to the final maturity date.
 The letter of credit facility expires on the final maturity date.
 The available facility amount is subject to borrowing base constraints and, beginning on March 31, 2024, outstanding borrowings will be constrained by an amortization schedule.
 The Facility has a final maturity date of March 31, 2027.
-As of December 31, 2021, we had no letters of credit issued under the Facility.
+As of December 31, 2022, we had no letters of credit issued under the Facility.
+We have the right to cancel all the undrawn commitments under the amended and restated Facility.